kevinslin/h7b-dendron-netlify/vault/notes.tutorial.dendron.image.md

 Current limitation of this trick (wrt Dendron v0.74):
 - cannot do [[image formatting with inline css|notes.tutorial.tools-for-thought.dendron.image#resize-and-display-image,1:#*]]
 - I can insert note refs into a Markdown table, though it may not render or look the way you may want if having more customization options available

+There is a discussion about this issue in [Dendron GitHub](https://github.com/dendronhq/dendron/issues/1450)